 - 8. Click the Edit button.

 - The Edit page displays.

 - 9. In the Read Access menu, select admin.

 - 10. In the Write Access menu, select admin.

 - 11. Click the Apply button.

-- Your settings are saved.

-Your personal FTP server
+Your Personal FTP Server

 With your customized free URL, you can use FTP to access your network when you aren't home through Dynamic DNS.
 To set up your FTP server, you must register for a NETGEAR Dynamic DNS (DDNS) service account and specify the account settings.
-See Set up a new Dynamic DNS account on page 117.
+See Set Up a New Dynamic DNS Account on page 126.